lee-naish/algorithms-in-action_specs/status/Status AIA.md

      + Consistency between BST-AVL (iterative and recursive)

+     + BST colors to be consistent

 #### "UI" and Improve internal design

-     + Lee to drive this -- several ideas in the projs|_2025 file, including
+     + Lee to drive this -- several ideas in the projs\_2025 file, including

      + colors -- consistency

      + main menu

      + ?update Wiki -- students or us, depending on the topic

+     + Landing Page -- consistent; menu; hide modules under construction

 #### Simple algorithms